taylordragoo/dragoo-dev-blog/src/content/posts/2022-12-14-football-manager-clone-with-vue-indexeddb-electron-project-setup.md

 npm run electron:serve
 ```

 This will start the Electron app in development mode, where the app will automatically reload when you make changes to the code.
 Next, we want to add Vuex-ORM to our project.
 Vuex-ORM is an object-relational mapping(ORM) plugin for Vue.js that allows you to use an ORM to manage the state of your Vuex store.
-It provides a powerful query builder API and many other features that make working with data in your Vue app easier, especially if you are already using Vuex for state management.
-It provides a powerful and flexible way to work with data, making your Vue.js app more scalable and maintainable.
+It provides a powerful query builder API and many other features that make working with data that is nested or relational in nature much easier.
+Using an ORM can help to decouple different parts of the store and make it easier to work with complex data structures.
+It's like treating a part of the store as if it were a database and keeping the data in a normalized form.

 To install Vuex-ORM, you will need to have npm or yarn installed on your system.
 Once you have a package manager installed, you can use it to install Vuex-ORM like this: